-- Huff Hartz et al. (2007) are achieved when assuming successive solidification of the mixed particle (diffusivity-evolution model variant).
+are achieved when assuming successive solidification of the mixed particle (diffusivity-evolution model variant).
 At short reaction times, a fit that assumes a semi-solid matrix with constant diffusivity (dashed lines) matches the experimental data equally well.
-The constant-diffusivity fits lie outside the error limits of the experimental data for reaction times above ca. 10 s.
-The discrepancy between the - two model variants is substantial for longer reaction times: complete consumption of the reactive acids (concentration < 1% of initial value) takes ca. 10 s longer and the relative differences in concentrations increase progressively (> 50% at $t = 2 \times 10^4$ s) if the viscosity of the mixed aerosol increases during the ageing processes.
-The massive importance of the diffusivity of the particle matrix is illustrated in a comparison with the resistor-model formulation based K2-SUB model variant (Pfrang et al., 2010) where diffusion of the organic species in the bulk is not resolved (see dotted lines in Fig. 1).
-This comparison illustrates that the assumption of homogeneous mixing and the application of the reacto-diffusive term of traditional resistor models are not appropriate for condensed phase reactants with low diffusivity in an amorphous semi-solid multi-component aerosol matrix (confirming very recent findings by Shiraiwa et al., 2011b, for protein expendence).
-Belieble prodictions for expendence and an added for protein ozonolysis).
-Reliable predictions for such reaction systems require models able to resolve diffusivity of both gaseous and condensed phase reactants.
-Figure 2 compares surface and bulk accommodation with the uptake coefficient of ozone for constant-diffusivity (dashed lines) and diffusivity-evolution (solid lines) model variants.
-Surface accommodation, $\alpha{s,O_3}$ , remains at the initial surface accommodation
+The constant-diffusivity fits lie outside the error limits of the experimental data for reaction times above ca. $10^4$ s.
+The discrepancy between the two model variants is substantial for longer reaction times: complete consumption of the reactive acids (concentration <1% of initial value) takes ca. $10^4$ s longer and the relative differences in concentrations increase progressively (>50% at t: $2 \times 10^4$ s) if the viscosity of the mixed aerosol increases during the ageing processes.
+The massive importance of the diffusivity of the particle matrix is illustrated in a comparison with the resistormodel formulation based K2-SUB model variant (Pfrang et al., 2010) where diffusion of the organic species in the bulk is not resolved (see dot-dashed lines in Fig. 1).
+This comparison illustrates that the assumption of homogeneous mixing and the application of the reacto-diffusive term of traditional resistor models are not appropriate for condensed phase reactants with low diffusivity in an amorphous semisolid multi-component aerosol matrix (confirming very recent findings by Shiraiwa et al., 2011b for protein ozonolysis).
+While there is clear experimental evidence for a retardation of the losses of oleic and palmitioleic acids (Huff Hartz et al., 2007), it should be noted that volatilization of reaction products - which is not considered in our approach - might affect the experimental data.
+The chemical composition of the particle will change during reaction and the extent of the deviation from initial particle composition will become increasingly significant for longer reaction timescales.
+Dominant initial products from the ozonolysis of oleic acid are known to be nonanal, which is likely to evaporate, as well as 9-oxononanoic, nonanoic, and azelaic acids in the liquid phase (e.g. Rudich et al., 2007; Vesna et al., 2009).
+We expect first-generation products of oleic acid ozonolysis other than nonanal to remain in the particle phase.
+No data is available on the product volatility or properties for the specific 12-component organic aerosol matrix simulated, so that the evaporation of products from particle to gas phase could not be considered in the current model.
+However, if crust formation is occurring the loss of volatiles would be restricted to the surface and near-surface bulk, i.e. the amount of volatile molecules relative to the total number of oleic and palmitoleic acid molecules in the particle would be small.
+The influence of the changing chemical composition of the particle surface on adsorbate-surface interactions i.e. on the surface accommodation coefficient can be taken into account by adjusting $\alpha{s,0,O_3}$ (see Pöschl et al., 2007, Pfrang et al., 2010 and Shiraiwa et al., 2010).
+For long reaction times, the increasing proportion of second- and third-generation products in the particle will also introduce additional uncertainties since branching ratios and molecular properties in such complex multi-component and multi-phase matrices are entirely unknown.
+Reliable predictions for such reaction systems require models able to resolve diffusivity of both gaseous and condensed phase reactants together with constraining experimental data.